FlumensIO/anguilla-app/README.md

 To build this codebase, ensure you have Node 16 or higher installed on your development environment (tested on npm 10.2.3 and node 18.19.0).
 Before initiating the build process, you must set the following environment variables:
 * `APP_TITLE`
 * `APP_ABOUT_HTML` - About page HTML text
-* `APP_CUSTOM_LOGO` - name of a custom logo PNG file for the app.
-The file must be placed in src/Home/Menu/Main before building.
 * `APP_MAP_LATITUDE` - latitude of the default map position
 * `APP_MAP_LONGITUDE` - longitude of the default map position
 * `APP_MAP_ZOOM` - default zoom level for the map